Taylor-Chu/Small-scale-RI-imaging/README.md

 Finally, follow the instructions in the next session [Updating submodules (optional)](#updating-submodules-optional) to clone the submodule into the repository's path.

-The full path to the Small Scale RI Imaging repository is referred to as `$SSRI` in the rest of the documentation.
+The full path to this repository is referred to as `$SSRI` in the remainder of the documentation.

 ### Updating submodules (optional)